Skip to content

 })">Mock</button>

-As shown in the example above, we are using the id attribute to reference the input element and pass it to the Skapi method.
+In the example above, we use the id attribute to reference the input element and pass it directly to the Skapi method.

-This is useful when you want to handle single user input from a specific input element.
+This approach is useful when you want to handle individual user input from a specific input element.

-If you specify a URL in the action attribute of the <form> element, the user will be redirected to that page upon a successful request.
+When you specify a URL in the action attribute of a <form> element, the user will be redirected to that page upon a successful request.

-On the new page, you can use the skapi.getFormResponse() method to retrieve the resolved data from the previous page.
+On the destination page, you can use the skapi.getFormResponse() method to retrieve the resolved data from the previous page.

-Example below shows how users can submit a form in index.html, then fetch the resolved data from a new redirected page welcome.html.
+The example below demonstrates how users can submit a form in index.html and then fetch the resolved data from the redirected page welcome.html.

 For this example, create two HTML files in the same directory.